Welcome to Worship Guitar Academy

 Worship Guitar Skills

 As our mission statement says, “Worship Guitar Academy trains and equips rhythm worship guitarists to master their craft, serve skillfully, and inspire others.”
-While right now we focus on rhythm guitarists, lead guitarists can also benefit from having a solid understanding of the techniques used by rhythm guitarists as explained in this post.
+While right now we focus on rhythm guitarists, lead guitarists can also benefit from having a solid understanding of the techniques used by rhythm guitarists as explained in this post: Why You Need to Learn Rhythm Guitar Before Lead Guitar.

 First things first, if you want to serve on a worship team as a guitarist, you need to be working toward mastering your guitar.
 This looks different for everyone as there are different roles for rhythm acoustic, rhythm electric, lead electric players, and maybe even lead acoustic players.
-You can read more about these roles here.
+You can read more about these roles here: 4 Modern Worship Guitar Roles.

 How to Navigate the Worship Guitar Academy Website